arlukin/arlukin.github.io/posts/linux/_posts/2011-02-22-linux-mini-guide.md

     a@A:~> cat .ssh/id_rsa.pub | ssh b@B 'cat >> .ssh/authorized_keys'
     b@B's password:

-Now it’s possible to login to B from A with user a and no password.
+Now it's possible to login to B from A with user a and no password.

     a@A:~> ssh b@B hostname
     B